Circle Roles: MC and Stage Manager

 • Most people start moving in the circle, focusing their energy and modeling appropriate behavior for newcomers.

-• When the energy feels right, the MC encourages people to circle up by holding hands.
+• When the energy feels right, the ritual leader encourages people to circle up by holding hands.

 • We speak our names into the circle, one at a time.